reeseovine/dotfiles-old/README.md

 ## xsessionrc

-A script that gets run when an X session starts.
+A script that runs when an X session starts.

 ## zshrc